Tax & Accountancy

 3. Landlord insurance premiums

-A standard home insurance policy taken out on a property you live in is not deductible against rental income.
-The policy must relate to the rental activity.
+Premiums for landlord insurance taken out specifically for your rental property are allowable, including buildings insurance, contents insurance for furnished lettings, landlord liability insurance, rent guarantee insurance and legal expenses insurance.
+A standard home insurance policy on a property you live in is not deductible against rental income; the policy must relate to the rental activity.

 4. Mortgage interest and finance costs